IP-CAM/Custom-discount-order-totals-extension-Opencart-v.1.5.6.x/README.md

 # Admin Installation

-Before above can be performed, the admin files purpose are to enable the custom discount for use.
+Before the custom discount extension can be used in the front-end, the admin files' purpose are to enable the custom discount for use.
-So as soon as you completed all the files, log-in to the admin panel and navigate to <b>Extensions->Order Totals</b>.
+So as soon as you completed all the changes and additional files, log-in to the admin panel and navigate to <b>Extensions->Order Totals</b>.
 <br /><br />
 From there you can find what is shown in this screenshot below:
 <br />